DataBiosphere/terra-cli/CONTRIBUTING.md

 The tests run against the `terra-dev` server by default.
 You can run them against a different server by specifying the Gradle `server` property. e.g.:
 `./gradlew runTestsWithTag -PtestTag=unit -Pserver=verily-cli`

+#### Override default Docker image
+The tests use the default Docker image by default.
+This is the image in GCR that corresponds the current version in build.gradle.
+This default image does not include any changes to the `docker/` directory that have not yet been released.
+You can run the tests with a different Docker image by specifying the Gradle `dockerImage` property. e.g.:
+`./gradlew runTestsWithTag -PtestTag=unit -PdockerImage=terra-cli/local:7094e3f`

+The on-PR-push GitHub action uses this flag to run against a locally built image if there are any changes to the `docker/` directory.

 #### Override context directory
 The `.terra` context directory is stored in the user's home directory (`$HOME`) by default.